libdwarf

 Those functions allow starting at byte 0 of the section and provide a length so you can calculate the next section offset to call or refer to.

 Usually that works fine.
-But if there is some random data somewhere outside of referenced areas the reader function may fail, returning DW_DLV_ERROR.
+If there is some random data somewhere outside of referenced areas or the data format is a gcc extension of an early DWARF version the reader function may fail, returning DW_DLV_ERROR.
 Such an error is neither a compiler bug nor a libdwarf bug.

-In dealing with .debug_frame or .eh_frame there are a few related values that must be set unless one has relatively few registers in the target ABI (anything under 188 registers, see dwarf.h DW_FRAME_LAST_REG_NUM for this default).
+In dealing with .debug_frame or .eh_frame there are five values that must be set unless one has relatively few registers in the target ABI (anything under 188 registers, see dwarf.h DW_FRAME_LAST_REG_NUM for this default).

 There is no time or space penalty in setting Undefined_Value, Same_Value, and CFA_Column much larger than the Table_Size.